List of Babylon 5 characters: Delenn

 Satai Delenn was played by Mira Furlan in seasons 1–5.
 She is the Minbari ambassador to Babylon 5.
 Delenn was originally conceived as being a male character but played by a female actor, in order to give the character feminine mannerisms and therefore make him more "alien".
 The Babylon 5 pilot TV movie The Gathering was filmed with this in mind, but the computer alteration to Mira Furlan's voice to make it sound masculine wasn't convincing, so the idea was dropped and Delenn was changed to a female.
 The Minbari makeup used from then on gave Delenn a much more feminine appearance.

-When first appearing as the Minbari ambassador to Babylon 5, Delenn initially hid her status of being a leader of the Grey Council.
-At the start of the 2nd season, Delenn used a special artifact to transform into a half-human, half-Minbari hybrid - initially treated with suspicion by humans and Minbari alike.
-Delenn was instrumental also in getting Sinclair to be stationed as the first Earth ambassador to Minbar since, unbeknownst to Sinclair initially, they chose him because he was the first human the Grey Council had any direct contact with during the Battle of the Line.
+When first appearing as the Minbari ambassador to Babylon 5, Delenn hides her status as a leader of the Grey Council.
+At the start of the 2nd season, Delenn uses a special artifact to transform into a half-human, half-Minbari hybrid.
+Her transformation is initially treated with suspicion by humans and Minbari alike.
+Delenn was instrumental in getting Sinclair to be stationed as the first Earth ambassador to Minbar since, unbeknownst to Sinclair initially, they chose him because he was the first human the Grey Council had any direct contact with during the Battle of the Line.